-Whether you’re planning a birthday celebration at home, hosting a fun al fresco fiesta or looking for a joyful kid-friendly craft, this rainbow pinata will not disappoint.
-This colourful DIY is deceptively easy to create and sure to bring plenty of fun to your day (while also looking great on Instagram!) in just 10 simple steps.
+Whether you’re planning a pride party, hosting a fun al fresco fiesta or looking for a joyful kid-friendly craft, this rainbow pinata will bring a smile to your guest’s faces.
+This colourful DIY is deceptively easy to create and sure to bring plenty of fun to your day.

 - Cardboard box

 - Hot glue gun

 Step One: Use a pencil to lightly outline a rainbow shape on a clean, flattened cardboard box.
 Note: you may need a few boxes, depending on the size and style of your pinata.

 Step Two: Carefully cut out the shape with scissors.
 Once you have the first shape cut out, you can use it to trace a second piece (you need two identical pieces to make up the front and back of your pinata).
 Cut out the second piece for a perfect pair.

 Step Three: Cut out a few long strips of cardboard for the sides of your pinata.
 Roll them firmly over a pencil, ruler or table edge to make them more pliable.

 Step Four: Cut out a medium-sized hole or rectangle on one of the sides to create an opening – this is the spot where you will later fill the pinata with treats.

 Step Five: Punch two small holes into the cardboard piece that will be positioned at the top of your pinata.
 Carefully thread some long ribbon or string through the holes to attach the ribbon.